Skip to content

 metadata artifacts.
 Registry Relay binds those artifacts to protected runtime sources.

-Registry Notary evaluates claims against HTTP sources and issues credentials.
+Registry Notary evaluates Relay-backed or self-attested claims and issues credentials.

 1. Registry Platform provides reusable security and operational primitives consumed by runtime services.